Executive Summary

 - Minimum workflow completion: 45 seconds for straightforward issue classification

-These latency figures align with the sub-two-minute remediation cycles demonstrated in single-incident scenarios, transforming a multi-hour outage into a sub-two-minute remediation event.
+These latency figures align with the rapid remediation demonstrated in single-incident scenarios.
+For straightforward failures, the system compresses a multi-hour manual outage into a resolution completed in under two minutes.

 Limitations and Considerations